MasterCard says second-half revenue growth to slow

-(Reuters) - MasterCard Inc (MA.N) said revenue growth in the second half of the year would be lower than its second-quarter levels, which had disappointed investors.
+Sept 20 (Reuters) - MasterCard Inc said revenue growth in the second half of the year would be lower than its second-quarter levels, which had disappointed investors.

 The credit and debit card network’s revenue grew 9 percent in the last quarter, but missed analysts’ estimates as worldwide purchase volume growth slowed to its lowest level in five quarters.